inkarkat/vim-ReplaceWithRegister/README.md

 ##### 1.44    RELEASEME
 - The gr custom operator doesn't clobber the previous visual selection any longer (if the optional ingo-library.vim ([vimscript #4433](http://www.vim.org/scripts/script.php?script_id=4433)) is installed).
+- BUG: gr{motion} deletes one additional character when the moved-over text starts at the end of a line and 'virtualedit' is off.
+(Reported by sawogus29.)
+Need to temporarily :set virtualedit=onemore.

 ##### 1.43    19-Nov-2019
 - BUG: {count}grr does not repeat the count.